dolovnyak/http1.1-boost-asio-server/README.md

 ## Default server rules:
 If several servers listen on the same host:port, then the first one in the config will be default.
 That means two things:
  1. If host header match with no one server - default server will be used.
- 2. Until the host header is processed (that is, until the entire request is read), the default server will be used and this will affect error pages.
+ 2. Until the host header is processed (that is, until the host header is read), the default server will be used and this will affect error pages.
 If we have default server A with error_page 404 /A/404.html and server B with error_page 404 /B/404.html - in case if request invalid, like incorect header syntex we will recieve error_page /A/404.html.

 ## Locations match rules:
-TODO
+* If the priority of locations is equal, then prefix locations are searched first, then locations with a path.
+And locations with a path will be selected by more complete similarity (that is, by query /images/kitties/black from /images/kitties/ and /images will be selected /images/kitties/ (because it more similarity.

+* If the priority is different, then locations with a higher priority will always be selected first, for example, if you set the location /images/cat.jpg with priority 1 and /images with priority 2, then location for /images/cat.jpg will never selected.

 ## Intersected location fields rules:
-There are 4 location fields that cause different behavior and conflict with each other.
-It's `cgi_path`, `upload_path`, `return` and `autoindex`.
-For now we will never allow more than one of them to be enabled at the same time.
+There are 3 location fields that cause different behavior and conflict with each other.
+It's `Cgi-pass`, `Redirect` and `Autoindex`.
+For now we will never allow more than one of them to be enabled at the same location.

 ------------------------------------------------
 ------------------------------------------------